Who is Covington Credit?

 Should I contact or pay Covington Credit?

-The best way to go about dealing with Covington Credit is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Covington Credit for millions of clients nationwide.
+The most effective way to deal with Covington Credit is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Covington Credit on behalf of their clients.

 Will Covington Credit sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the Covington Credit debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Covington Credit again.

 Covington Credit Complaints